 Pinewood school was opened in September of 1976 in response to a growing population.
 The population of the school was diverse in economic, ethnicity, and culture.
 The staff and students were enthusiastically supported by a strong and involved parent group.
-Forty three years later, this steadfast and committed culture and climate remains.
+Forty five years later, this steadfast and committed culture and climate remains.

 Student varied backgrounds make Pinewood a culturally rich environment.
 We are located in a beautiful neighborhood with 16km's of nature trails in our back yard.
 With roughly 33% of our student population being Aboriginal, the relevance of Aboriginal history and perspective is of importance to all students.
 We take pride in providing a wide range of experiences for our students.
 Staff, regardless of the grades they teach, have an active role with all students.
 This is demonstrated through coaching a variety of sports, running leadership activities, and supervising school events.
 We take a true team approach to supporting students within our school and each other.